 Autologous cells are the body's own cells, i.e. recipient and donor are identical.
-Some new types of cell therapies use autologous cells to deal with defects of for example intervertebral discs or knee cartilage.
-Autologous transplants are not beset by dangerous immune responses.
+Most research approaches for new cell therapies use autologous cells because those transplants are not beset by dangerous immune responses.

 BiopsyA technique in which tiny samples of tissue or cells are removed from a living organism for examination.
 Biopsies involve minimal surgery.